seigenbrode/mlops-sagemaker-jenkins-byo-advanced/README.md

    4) Train our model using Amazon SageMaker Training Instances

-   5) Deploy our model to a Test endpoint using Amazon SageMaker Hosting Instances
+   5) Deploy our model to a Test endpoint using AWS CloudFormation to deploy to Amazon SageMaker Hosting Instances

    6) Execute a smoke test to ensure our training and inference code are in sync

+   7) Baseline the data used to train the model for model monitoring to detect data drift

-   7) Deploy our model to a Production endpoint using Amazon SageMaker Hosting Instances
+   8) Deploy our model to a Production endpoint using AWS CloudFormation to deploy to Amazon SageMaker Hosting Instances

-## Step 5: Configure the Jenkins Pipeline
+## Step 6: Configure the Jenkins Pipeline

 1) Login Jenkins portal using the information provided by your instructors

 2) From the left menu, choose **New Item**

-3) **Enter Item Name:** sagemaker-byo-pipeline-*yourinitials*
+3) **Enter Item Name:** sagemaker-byo-pipeline-advanced-*yourinitials*

-    *Example: sagemaker-byo-pipeline-jd
+    *Example: sagemaker-byo-pipeline-advanced-jd

 4) Choose **Pipeline**, click **OK**